 The anammox process is also of interest in wastewater treatment.
 Removing nitrogen compounds with the help of anammox bacteria is significantly cheaper than traditional methods and reduces emissions of the greenhouse gas CO2.

 The new protein is in the center of a very exciting and relevant process.
 Anammox bacteria produce only atmospheric nitrogen (N2) from nitrite or nitric oxide (NO) and ammonium, as Kartal previously showed.

 Unlike many microorganisms, they do not convert nitric oxide to the greenhouse gas nitrous oxide (N2O).
 Consequently, each molecule of NO that is transformed into N2 instead of N2O is one less molecule adding to climate change.
 Anammox bacteria reduce the amount of NO available for N2O production, and therefore, the amount of released greenhouse gas.

 A surprisingly common pattern

-This relevance in mind, Kartal and his colleagues carried out a database search to investigate how widespread proteins with the newly discovered pattern are in nature.
+With this relevance in mind, Kartal and his colleagues carried out a database search to investigate how widespread proteins with the newly discovered pattern are in nature.
 “Remarkably, this pattern is very common,” says Kartal.
 Proteins with the four-amino-acid pattern are present in a large variety of microorganisms throughout the bacterial and archaeal domains.
 “It is found in many different groups of microorganisms such as methanotrophs, that live on methane, and metal degraders,” Kartal continues.

 The full potential of proteins with the four-amino-acid pattern is completely unexplored.
 “In the anammox bacteria, it is found in a protein that shuttles electrons.”
 Kartal says, “In other organisms this pattern might confer special properties to the proteins it is in.
 This is definitely something to investigate further.”